Welcome to the Oyé Village!

 At the far end of the park, Trenchtown is soundtracked by some of the country’s top Afro-centric DJs as well as selectors playing reggae, dub and more.
 Trenchtown also features The Oyé Inn, our merchandise stall, and a comfortable seating area ideal for chilling out.
 For those feeling more active, there will also be plenty of space for dancing the weekend away!
 A percentage of money spent in Trenchtown is invested back into keeping Africa Oyé free for all.

-Head to the vintage bus on-site to find a new DJ area for 2017 soundtracking Oye’s second bar!
+Head to the DJ area soundtracking Oye’s second bar!
 DJs playing the finest in hip-hop, funk, dub, reggae and Afro-centric sounds.
 A percentage of money spent at the bar in Freetown is invested back into keeping Africa Oye free for all.

 Kids Area & Things To Do